 - A verdict is something a system can act on.

-Why an operational receipt matters
+Why an operational evidence record matters

 - Did this response actually come from GeoClear?